Juancarlos407/Project-IAW-02-Server-Side-Programming-PHP/README.md

 ## 4- Data encryption with PHP:

 Add the needed code to dataEncryption.php file to:
-- encrypt the following password = IEDIB_GS0376
+- encrypt the following password = IEDIB_GS0376 ok
-- using the function PHP hash with the algorithm sha256,
+- using the function PHP hash with the algorithm sha256, ok
-- show the encrypted result in the screen
+- show the encrypted result in the screen ok

 Add the needed code to dataEncryption.php file to:
-- encrypt the provided file proves_data_encryption.odt
+- encrypt the provided file proves_data_encryption.odt ok
-- using the function PHP hash_file with the algorithm sha1,
+- using the function PHP hash_file with the algorithm sha1, ok
-- show the encrypted result in the screen
+- show the encrypted result in the screen ok

 Write the code you need to:
 - extract the public key form a certificate saved in $certificate variable